 Collin D. Elliott. developed the Differential Ability Scales (DAS).
 The main idea was to differentiate between people by their different levels of abilities.
 He included ‘g’ factor in the development of DAS but mainly focused on individual intellectual strengths and weaknesses.

 But it was not a new development.
-In fact he expounded upon the already developed British Ability Scales and shared the latest versions of the Stanford-Binet and Wechsler scales.
+In fact, he expounded upon the already developed British Ability Scales and shared the latest versions of the Stanford-Binet and Wechsler scales.

 • It is different from other psychological tests of the day for its administration, procedures and technical qualities.

 While perusing the handbook, you will find 20 sub-tests included in the Differential Ability Scale.
-The manual claims that these sub-tests are included on theoretical as well as empirical rationale.
+The manual claims that these sub-tests are included on theoretical as well as an empirical rationale.
 The theoretical side is flexible.
-It uses hierarchical approach to mental abilities which can accommodate different levels.
-It also provides a broad base of information which can help the psychologists to derive certain hypothesis about the subjects.
+It uses a hierarchical approach to mental abilities which can accommodate different levels.
+It also provides a broad base of information which can help the psychologists to derive specific hypothesis about the subjects.

 The DAS includes the following sub-tests divided into three categories:

 • Naming Vocabulary